-Most of the information below on the West Cache Property was taken from a technical report with an effective date of January 10, 2022, titled "Updated Mineral Resource Estimate and Preliminary Economic Assessment of the West Cache Gold Property, Bristol and Ogden Townships, Porcupine Mining Division, Ontario" (the "2022 West Cache Technical Report"), prepared for Galleon Gold in accordance with National Instrument 43-101 ("NI 43-101).
+In February 2022, an updated Mineral Resource Estimate and Preliminary Economic Assessment ("PEA") were published and forms the basis for the information presented below with respect to the West Cache Project.
+Most of the information below on the West Cache Property was taken from a technical report with an effective date of January 10, 2022, titled "Updated Mineral Resource Estimate and Preliminary Economic Assessment of the West Cache Gold Property, Bristol and Ogden Townships, Porcupine Mining Division, Ontario"(the "2022 West Cache Technical Report" or "Technical Report"), prepared for Galleon Gold in accordance with National Instrument 43-101 ("NI 43-101).
 The Technical Report was written by Andrew Bradfield, P.Eng, D. Gregory Robinson, P.Eng, William Stone, Ph.D., P. Geo, Yungang Wu, P. Geo, Jarita Barry, P. Geo., Antoine Yassa, P. Geo., David Burga, P. Geo., D. Grant Feasby, P. Eng., FEC, CET, Eugene Puritch, P. Eng.
 FEC, CET, of P&E Mining Consultants Inc. ("P&E") of Brampton, Ontario and Maria Story, P. Eng of Story Environmental of Haileybury, Ontario, (collectively called the "Authors").
 The Authors are Qualified Persons who are independent from Galleon Gold within the meaning of NI-43-101.
 The 2022 West Cache Technical Report has an effective date of January 10, 2022 and was filed on SEDAR on February 23, 2022 and can be found at www.sedar.com and on the Company's website.

-The exploration programs (2020-21) for West Cache are carried out under the supervision of Project Manager Leah Page, P. Geo.
-(APGNS #217) and West Cache Gold Resource Geologist, Rochelle Collins, P. Geo (PGO #1412), both "Qualified Persons" as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+The exploration programs (2020-22) for West Cache were carried out under the supervision of Project Manager Leah Page, P. Geo.
+(APGNS #217) a "Qualified Person" as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects.